Soleta Homes

 Minimum site disruption

-Ground screw (KSF) foundations are installed without excavation — a single day's work that leaves the soil structure, drainage and root systems of the site entirely undisturbed.
-No concrete, no spoil removal, no permanent alteration of the ground.
+For some Soleta models, ground screw foundations are recommended.
+They are installed without excavation — typically one day's work that leaves the soil structure, drainage and root systems of the site undisturbed.
+No concrete poured, no spoil removed, no permanent alteration of the ground profile.
+Where site conditions require a different foundation approach, it is specified clearly at the engineering stage.

 04